Effective Date of Policy:

 See specific alcohol policy as outlined in the Residential Living Section (Section 4) of this Handbook.

-Daemen College Drug and Alcohol Abuse Prevention Policy
+Daemen University Drug and Alcohol Abuse Prevention Policy

-Pursuant to the U.S. Department of Education Regulations implementing the Drug-Free Schools and Communities Act Amendments of 1989, Daemen College establishes the following policy and regulations:
+Pursuant to the U.S. Department of Education Regulations implementing the Drug-Free Schools and Communities Act Amendments of 1989, Daemen University establishes the following policy and regulations:

-Standards of Conduct: The unlawful possession, use or distribution of alcohol and illegal drugs by students and employees on college property or while engaged in College activities off the College campus is prohibited.
-While the College permits the lawful use of alcohol by students and guests on campus in accordance with the College alcohol policy (see following section), any abuse of this privilege will be subject to College disciplinary action and/or appropriate criminal sanctions.
+Standards of Conduct: The unlawful possession, use, or distribution of alcohol and illegal drugs by students and employees on university property or while engaged in University activities off the University campus is prohibited.
+While the University permits the lawful use of alcohol by students and guests on campus in accordance with the University alcohol policy (see the following section), any abuse of this privilege will be subject to University disciplinary action and/or appropriate criminal sanctions.

 Legal Sanctions Regarding Alcohol: Under New York State law it is illegal: